 Raman Scattering is popularly known as the Raman Effect.
 It was discovered by renowned Indian physicist CV Raman.
 National Science Day is celebrated to commemorate the discovery of the Raman Effect on 28 February every year.

-Hope you received relevant information on what is Raman Effect in simple words.
+Hope you received relevant information on what is Raman Effect in simple words for kids.
 For more information on such interesting topics, visit our trending events page and follow Leverage Edu.